 - Caffeine (40mg): Added to enhance the effects of acetaminophen

-Some types of Fioricet also contain codeine, which is a potent narcotic and opioid used to treat pain.
+Some types of Fioricet also contain codeine, a potent narcotic and opioid used to treat pain.

 Is Fioricet a Controlled Substance?